Mesothelioma Awareness

-Mesothelioma Awareness Day is September 26 and is important because awareness for this rare cancer is relatively low.
+Mesothelioma Awareness Day is September 26.
+It is important because awareness of this rare cancer is relatively low.
 Awareness continues to grow due to grassroots efforts to educate the public about asbestos and mesothelioma.
 As with all rare or orphan diseases, mesothelioma awareness is important because it increases funding for research and helps prevent illness.

 About Mesothelioma and Asbestos